eeevanbbb/ChiCarto/README.md

 # ChiCarto
 ChiCarto is a gateway into geo-specific location data about the city of Chicago.
-ChiCarto provides an easy-to-use interface to view, collate, and browse information about the city using a mapping centered interface.
-For example, a user could view criminal incidents within a specific radius of a possible home, reported tree trims in their neighborhood, and check for building violations, all on one map.
-The map displays red icons that reveal more information about the specific datapoint when clicked.
-Additonally, ChiCarto draws from open data about the city that is updated continuously, so ChiCarto is always up-to-date.
+ChiCarto provides an easy-to-use interface to view, collate, and browse information about the city.
+Users can create accounts associated with their email to allow them to log into our site.
+Once logged in, users can create a "Search."
+"Searches" allow users to map multiple types of open data about the city onto a google maps interface.
+For example, a user could search criminal incidents within a specific radius of a possible home, reported tree trims in their neighborhood, and building violations, and display the data all on one map.
+Searches use red pinpoints that reveal more information about the specific datapoint when clicked.
+Once the search is created, it will automatically be stored in the users' personal list of created searches, as well as on a list of searches created by all users accessing the site.
+Users can also rate each other's searches out of five stars, as well as delete their account if desired.

 ## Installation
 0. Make sure you have [Python](https://www.python.org/downloads/) installed